 Not only do lab created diamonds look and wear the same way as a mined diamond, they cost less than a mined diamond.
-You can get a 30-40% larger lab created diamond for the same price as a mined diamond!
+You can get a lab created diamond for at least half the price of a similar mined diamond!

 The one difference in appearance between a lab created diamond and a mined diamond is the color.
 When earth mined diamonds get lower in color, they get warmer, or more yellow.
 Lab created diamonds have a pinkish brown undertone instead that some people don't care for.
 However, the laboratories growing these diamonds are constantly changing their “recipe” and experimenting to achieve a greater percentage of colorless diamonds.